-Contributions.
-To our knowledge, this is the first paper that comprehensively and adaptively incorporates prefetch awareness into the memory controller's scheduling and request buffer management policies.
+Contributions: To our knowledge, this is the first paper that comprehensively and adaptively incorporates prefetch-awareness into the memory controller's scheduling and request buffer management policies.
 We make the following contributions:

-- 1. We show that performance of a prefetcher significantly depends on how prefetch requests are handled by the memory controller with respect to demand requests.
-Rigid memory scheduling policies that treat prefetches and demands equally or that always prioritize demands can either cause significant losses in system performance or not achieve the best performance for all applications. - 2.
-We propose a low hardware cost memory controller design that dynamically adapts its prioritization policy between demand and prefetch requests based on how accurate the prefetcher is in a given program phase.
-This mechanism achieves high performance by improving both DRAM throughput and prefetch timeliness/coverage. - 3.
-We propose a simple mechanism that reduces the interference of useless prefetches with demand requests by proactively removing the likely-useless prefetches from the memory request buffer.
-This mechanism efficiently reduces the buffer, bandwidth, and cache space resources consumed by useless prefetches thereby improving both performance and bandwidth efficiency. - 4.
-We show that the proposed adaptive scheduling and buffer management mechanisms interact positively.
-Our Prefetch-Aware DRAM Controller (PADC) that comprises both mechanisms significantly improves performance and bandwidth efficiency on both single-core and multicore systems.
-In addition, our proposal is very effective for a variety of prefetching algorithms including stream, PC-based stride, CZone/Delta Correlation (C/DC), and Markov prefetching. - 5.
-We comprehensively evaluate performance and DRAM bus traffic of PADC on various DRAM and last-level cache configurations.
-We also compare and incorporate PADC with other mechanisms such as hardware prefetch filtering, feedback directed prefetching, permutation-based page interleaving, and runahead execution.
+1. We show that the performance of a prefetcher significantly depends on how prefetch requests are handled by the memory controller with respect to demand requests.
+Rigid memory scheduling policies that treat prefetches and demands equally or that always prioritize demands can either cause significant losses in performance or not achieve the best performance for all applications.

+3Improving DRAM throughput improves prefetch coverage by reducing the probability that a useful prefetch is not issued into the memory system because the memory request buffer is full.
+We will explain this in more detail in Section 6.1.

+2. We propose a low-cost memory controller design that dynamically adapts its prioritization policy between demand and prefetch requests based on how accurate and timely the prefetcher is in a given program phase.
+This mechanism achieves high performance by improving both DRAM throughput and prefetch timeliness/coverage.

+3. We propose a simple mechanism that reduces the interference of useless prefetches with demand requests by proactively removing the likely-useless prefetches from the memory request buffer.
+This mechanism efficiently reduces the buffer, bandwidth, and cache space resources consumed by useless prefetches, thereby improving both performance and bandwidth-efficiency.

+4. We show that the proposed adaptive scheduling and buffer-management mechanisms interact positively.
+Our Prefetch-Aware DRAM Controller (PADC) that comprises both mechanisms significantly improves performance and bandwidth-efficiency on both single-core and multi-core systems.
+In addition, our proposal is very effective for a variety of prefetching algorithms, including stream, PC-based stride, CZone/ Delta Correlation (C/DC), and Markov prefetching.

+5. We comprehensively evaluate the performance and DRAM bus traffic of PADC on various DRAM and last-level cache configurations.
+We also compare and incorporate PADC with other mechanisms such as hardware prefetch filtering, feedback directed prefetching, memory address remapping, and runahead execution.
 Our results show that PADC not only outperforms but also complements all of these previous performance enhancement mechanisms.

-2 BACKGROUND
+2. Background

-2.1 DRAM Systems and Scheduling
+2.1.
+DRAM Systems and Scheduling